By Laura Dolgy (bio below)

 - Closure system.
 If you have a little Houdini that just loves to remove their mittens, look for a Velcro or tie closure or another way to keep the mittens on to the skin can heal.

-Here are some great options for eczema mittens for babies to children:
+Here are some great options for eczema mittens for infants to children:

 Other Ways to Heal Hand Eczema